Sh0ckFR/DataTranscripters/README.md

+# Licence

+(c) 2020 Sh0ckFR
+This repository is licensed under MIT license (see LICENSE file for details)

 # DataTranscripters

 This repository will be used to describe a new method to decrease the volume of big data volumes.